 Besides the chance to receive partial travel scholarships, the NEXTGEN Travel Scholarship also has some NEXTGEN Requirements and Expectations.
 Please also read carefully the NEXTGEN Certification Form.

 1. Join two-day preparation weekend in LA.
 Participants are required to join a two-day trip preparation/ team building weekend prior to the Philippine trip.
-This two-day prep meeting is scheduled on Saturday June 8 till Sunday June 9, 2019 (revised) in Los Angeles, CA. Travel, food & accommodations will be provided to out-of-town NEXTGEN participants.
+This two-day prep meeting is scheduled on Saturday June 6 till Sunday June 7, 2020 (tentative) in Los Angeles, CA. Travel, food & accommodations will be provided to out-of-town NEXTGEN participants.

-2. Report back October 20, 2019.
-Participants are required to attend the NEXTGEN Report Back at a Bayanihan Foundation fundraiser on Sunday, October 20, 2019 in Los Angeles, CA. Stay tuned for more details.
+2. Report back October 4, 2020.
+Participants are required to attend the NEXTGEN Report Back at a Bayanihan Foundation 10th year fundraiser on Sunday, October 4, 2020 (location to be confirmed) or schedule a local report back of their trip.

 3. Contribute to the Community Power Giving Circle.
 Participants are required to contribute to the Community Power Giving Circle.
 Participants are encouraged to fundraise any significant amount they can.
 Fundraising best practices will be shared.
 The funds will be used for self-directed service and philanthropic projects in the US and in the Philippines and promote diaspora philanthropy.